Yes, You Can Get Help If FEMA denied your Disaster Claim

 Lori is one of the thousands of people we’ve been able to help in the wake of disaster.
 In fact, Endeavors proudly serves communities in Texas, North Carolina, Puerto Rico, and Florida.
 In Texas and North Carolina, we’ve responded to over 10,400 Hurricane Harvey cases and over 10,7000 Hurricane Florence cases.

-In Texas, we recently deployed teams to assist those impacted by Tropical Storm Imelda, and in Hardin County, Endeavors disaster case management lead supervisor, Brandy Ruben led a team of case managers to assist the county in completing 260 major repair projects, building nine new-construction homes, and replacing 17 destroyed mobile homes.
+In Texas, we recently deployed teams to assist those impacted by Tropical Storm Imelda, and in Hardin County, Endeavors Disaster Relief and Recovery lead supervisor, Brandy Ruben led a team of case managers to assist the county in completing 260 major repair projects, building nine new-construction homes, and replacing 17 destroyed mobile homes.
 Endeavors was able to help hundreds of Hardin County residents, including “70 and 80-year-olds who were victims of contractor fraud, people sleeping in buses, people who couldn’t afford to repair their homes,” Brandy shared, adding, “I’d fight for my clients like I’d fight for my grandmother.”

 The moral of this story?
 You are not alone.
 You are not forgotten.
 And we are here to help however we can.